luoling8192/console/DEVELOPMENT.md

 # Testing on Kubernetes

-If you want to test console on kubernetes, you can perform all the steps from `Building with MinIO`, but change `Step 3` to the following:
+If you want to test console on kubernetes, you can perform all the steps from `Building with FST`, but change `Step 3` to the following:

 ```shell